 Ken and Linda Smith studied Great Spotted Woodpeckers in their local woodlands in Hertfordshire for 35 years before moving to Sussex in 2016.

-Woodpecker Network observer Ricky Cleverley has been watching and filming events at two Great Spot nests in Norwich.
-His videos bring to life the history and success of the nests, showing the type of food brought and the adults cleaning the nest.
+We will be posting information and videos of the 2020 nests shortly.
+The videos bring to life the history and success of the nests, showing the type of food brought and the adults cleaning the nest.
+They have also been tracking 7 Green Woodpecker nests and we will be posting a special webpage on these shortly.

 Ken and Linda Smith’s studies of breeding Great Spotted Woodpeckers were carried out between 1981 and 2016.
 In total 836 nests were studied in four mature woodlands in Hertfordshire, southern England (Wormley Wood, Hoddesdonpark Wood, Sherrardspark Wood and Hitch Wood) with total area of 350ha (Smith 1997, 2005 & 2006).
 All the woods were dominated by Oak with other species such as Hornbeam, Beech, Sweet, Birch and Ash present to varying degrees in each wood (Smith 2005).